 It is not uncommon for employees of Waste Management to have friends, acquaintances, or relatives working for competitors.
 Often, close personal friendships develop on the job.
 Our friends may move to a competitor.
 In this event, great care and common sense must be exercised in maintaining these friendships.
 Never discuss pricing, market share, operational or financial details or plans, trade secrets or other proprietary matters with competitors or other outsiders.
 If a bid or contract negotiation is pending, take great care when you come in contact with friends who work for competitors that may also be participating in the bidding process.

-Remember you have the responsibility to conduct yourself in a professional manner when representing the Company in an official capacity, thus avoiding any appearance of misconduct with current or potential competitors or customers.
+Remember you have the responsibility to conduct yourself in a professional manner at all times, thus avoiding any appearance of misconduct with current or potential competitors or customers.